ChibiOS/ChibiOS/readme.txt

 *** 2.5.1 ***
 - FIX: Fixed Data available event not generated in serial_usb driver (bug 3567992).
+- NEW: Improved the kernel events subsystem, now event sources can associate source-specific flags to the listener, the flags can then be retrieved using the new APIs chEvtGetAndClearFlags() and chEvtGetAndClearFlagsI().
 - NEW: Added VLE support to the Power Architecture GCC port.
 - NEW: Reorganized the Power Architecture GCC port along the lines of the ARMCMx port, now it can support multiple core types.